TubeLearn/backend/README.md

-# backend
+# TubeLearn Backend
-This repository will contain all the backend code for the tubelearn website
+This repository will contain all the backend code for the TubeLearn website

 ## Python version
 - 3.10.x